-- 3.2 The current local planning policy framework for the Neighbourhood Development Plan area is the new Bromsgrove District Plan3.
-The Bromsgrove District Plan 2011-2030 was adopted by Bromsgrove District Council on 25 January 2017.
-The statutory development plan also includes the Waste Core Strategy for Worcestershire Adopted Waste Local Plan 2012-274 and the "saved" policies of the 1997 Hereford and Worcester Minerals Local Plan5.
+Bromsgrove District Council on 25 January 2017.
+The statutory development plan also includes the Waste Core Strategy for Worcestershire Adopted Waste Local Plan 2012-27 and the "saved" policies of the 1997 Hereford and Worcester Minerals Local Plan.
 Worcestershire County Council is developing a new Minerals Local Plan for Worcestershire.
-This will supersede the saved policies of the County of Hereford and Worcester Minerals Local Plan once it is adopted. - 3.3 The purpose of the Bromsgrove District Plan is to set out the vision for how Bromsgrove Town, the villages and countryside will develop and change in the period up to 2030.
+This will supersede the saved policies of the County of Hereford and Worcester Minerals Local Plan once it is adopted.

+- 3.3 The purpose of the Bromsgrove District Plan is to set out the vision for how Bromsgrove Town, the villages and countryside will develop and change in the period up to 2030.
 The Plan sets out how this vision will be delivered through a strategy of promoting, distributing and delivering sustainable development and growth.
 The key diagram is reproduced below in Figure 2. - 3.4 Key Bromsgrove planning policies set out in the Bromsgrove District Plan which provide the framework for this NDP include Policies BDP1 Sustainable Development Principles, BDP2 Settlement Hierarchy and BDP3 Future Housing and Employment Growth.
 Policy BDP4 Green Belt sets out that the Green Belt will be reviewed before 2023, to help deliver the objectively assessed housing requirement for Bromsgrove District and the West Midlands Conurbation up to 2030.
 Other important Policies relevant to the NDP include BDP6 Infrastructure Contributions, BDP7 Housing Mix and Density, BDP12 Sustainable Communities, BDP16 Sustainable Transport, BDP19 High Quality Design, BDP20 Managing the Historic Environment, BDP21 Natural Environment, BDP 22 Climate Change, BDP24 Green Infrastructure and BDP25 Health and Well Being. - 3.5 This NDP has been prepared within this national and local planning policy framework.